gitter-lab/SINGE/README.md

 The file `iLasso_for_SCINGE.m` has been modified from [`iLasso.m`](https://github.com/USC-Melady/Granger-causality/blob/a6c76003f9534a99bb66163510d6d84a00189afa/iLasso.m).
 The original third-party code is available under the [MIT License](https://github.com/USC-Melady/Granger-causality/blob/a6c76003f9534a99bb66163510d6d84a00189afa/LICENSE), Copyright © 2014 USC-Melady.

+The compiled version of SINGE includes the [glmnet_matlab](http://web.stanford.edu/~hastie/glmnet_matlab/index.html) package, which is available under the GPL-2 license.